Home

 I should try it out next time I’m around with flowers and a new solar light.
 Gail Miller deserves a proper tombstone.

-When it started to rain, I bid farewell to Gail Olena Miller and hurried to my Elantra parked outside the cemetery gate.
-It had been a sobering visit, and I left teary-eyed, not because of the downpour.
-To clear my mind, I played some music from my iPhone and headed towards a paved highway to Humboldt, Saskatchewan, to another story.
+When it started to rain, I bid farewell to Gail Olena Miller and hurried to my car parked outside the cemetery gate.
+It had been a sobering visit, and I left teary-eyed, but not because of the downpour.
+To clear my mind, I played some music from my iPhone and headed towards a paved highway to Humboldt, Saskatchewan, for another story.

 [A hat-tip to the Saskatoon Star Phoenix, True Crime Canada, Toronto Star, Canadian Press, reporter Lisa Joy, and Larry Adams.]